tylerbarnum/perchlorate-metagenome-2018/README.md

 ## Plotting a genomic summary of the community: custom gene annotation, relative abundance, and index of replication (iRep)

-The notebook summarize-community.ipynb produces plots for summarizing the community based on coverage and replication data (externally produced) and functional annotations using custom HMMs and thresholds.
+The notebook summarize-community.ipynb produces plots for summarizing the community based on coverage and replication data (externally produced) and functional annotations using custom HMMs and thresholds (generated here with the program hmmer).

 Figure 1: Summary of energy metabolism genes, abundance, and activity of metagenome-assembled genomes.

 Figure 5: Relative abundance of metabolisms.

 Dependencies:

 - hmmer v.
-3.1b2+
+3.1b2+ (must be installed and in the path)
 - Python 3.7